cfstcyr/inf3710-tp4/readme.md

 #### Configuration

-You have to setup the `.env` files in `server/` and `client/`.
-Both directories have a `.env.example` file to start from.
+You have to setup the `.env` files in `server/`.
+The directory have a `.env.example` file to start from.
 Then, both apps can be started separatly with `npm start`.